COMSA: International operations

 COMSA Corporación operates in 20 countries.
 The group has presence in Europe (Andorra, Croatia, Denmark, Spain, France, Latvia, Lithuania, Poland, Portugal, Sweden, Switzerland), Latin America (Brazil, Chile, Colombia, Mexico, Paraguay, Peru, Uruguay) and North Africa (Algeria, Morocco).

 Some of the subsidiaries of the group were operated in Poland, Portugal, Argentina, Australia and Chile:

 Argentina

 The rail infrastructure subsidiary COMSA de Argentina was created in 1994.

 Australia

-COMSA had a 40% shareholding in 'MVM Rail Pty Ltd' (along with Macmahon Holding @ 60%) – the company undertakes most aspects of railway infrastructure work including signalling and overhead cable installation.
-Outside Australia MVM worked on rail projects in Southeast Asian countries.
+COMSA had a 40% shareholding in MVM Rail, with Macmahon Holdings purchasing the other 60% in January 2006.
+It undertakes most aspects of railway infrastructure work including signalling and overhead cable installation.
+Outside Australia MVM has worked on rail projects in Southeast Asian countries.
 The company was founded in 1992 by COMSA and Valditerra of Italy.

 Chile

 The rail infrastructure subsidiary COMSA de Chile was created in 1995.

 Poland

 COMSA owned a majority share in the three subsidiaries that make up the company Trakcja Polska: